osteele/audio2anki/docs/implementation_plan.md

 ## Step 5: Integrate and Test End-to-End Processing

 - In `main.py`, wire up the pipeline so that each stage feeds its output to the next, skipping the audio slicing stage for short files:
-  - Ensure intermediate results are cached where applicable.
+  - Store intermediate results in the temporary directory.
   - Implement basic CLI commands to process a sample short file.
 - Add integration tests (e.g., within the tests directory) that run an end-to-end scenario for a short file, ensuring a complete deck is generated correctly.